mysoc126-svg/kanban-board-website/README.md

 ## Description

 Bugs have been fixed.
 Adding a new task now works.
 Start and end dates have been added for tasks.
 Multilingual support has been added.
-To make the registration work, you need to uncomment the corresponding lines in the code. or switch to registration.php
+To make the registration work, you need to uncomment the corresponding lines in the code. or switch to registration.php.
+An administration function has been added that allows you to view other users' tasks.
+To enable it, select the Admin (1) option in the database/

 ## Installation